drvinceknight/MAT013/Course_Notes/SAS_Notes/MAT013AdvanceduseofstatisticalpackagesSAS.md

 ### Dropping and keeping variables.

 In this section we'll take a quick look at two simple ways of improving the efficiency of a data step.
-Recalling how SAS handles a data step (using the pdv as described in the previous section), one immediate way of improving efficiency is to ensure that the pdv only "transports" the variables we require.
+Recalling how SAS handles a data step (using the pdv as described previously), one immediate way of improving efficiency is to ensure that the pdv only "transports" the variables we require.
 We do this with the "drop" or "keep" statement.

 Let us consider the previous example and assume that we want our MMM_with_BMI data set without the weight and height variables.
 We use a "drop" statement to get rid of those variables: